 - Parkinson’s Law – Have you ever noticed that tasks will take as long as you allow yourself to complete them?
 It’s called Parkinson’s law.
 That 60-minute meeting in your Outlook calendar could have taken 25 minutes.
 Do we all need to work 40 hours?
 Who decided that was the right number anyway?
 Parkinson’s law will kick in and work will expand to fit the time available for completion.
 Whether you work 38 hours or 40 hours a week, you’ll get the same amount of work done.

 - Change Routine – When you talk about work, many people will feel their stomach being to twist into knots.
 For some, just the thought of the word creates feelings of monotony and boredom.
 I don’t think our team at Lemonly feels that way, but summer hours creates an opportunity to break the routine.
 Some of our folks will change up their schedule and come in early and leave early on Friday.
 As the seasons change, it’s nice to change your routine, too.

-Spirits are high today as summer hours begin.
+Spirits are high this week as summer hours begin.
 As CEO, I’m always looking for opportunities to tweak the way we work and improve the company culture.
 When the temps heat up and we all start dreaming of BBQ, golf, and time at the lake, consider implementing summer hours at your office.